CityWebConsultants/Iris/readme.md

 Iris is a modular content management system and web application framework built using Node.js and MongoDB.

+## Who would use Iris?

+* Beginner web developer: This user would want to setup and manage a single or multi-page website with menus, content and blocks that can be arranged into regions all using a user-interface and no need for JavaScript coding.
+From this, they can learn to extend and customise their site if they so choose.
+* Intermediate HTML/JavaScript developer: This user wants a system that is simple to setup and create single or multi-page websites using customised html templates.
+They may want to create JavaScript modules and frontend frameworks like Angular or React to add dynamic content features.
+* Advanced JavaScript developer: This user would want a very flexible and customisable framework to create bespoke apps for communication, content and/or user management.
+They may want a base system to use for inter-connected web and mobile apps.

 ## Key features

 * Graphical admin interface